grace-notes/grace-notes-lessons/books/Jude.md

 _Love of money_, or _money as god_ is indicative of materialism lust, and makes the saint a slave to money lust rather than the master of money.
 Matthew 6:24, Luke 16:9,11,13.

-bq.
-“No one can serve two masters.
+> “No one can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and Money.”

 In other words, you may have all the money you want, you may enjoy money, you may use money as your slave, but God must have the place of highest priority in the saint’s life.